 - 3. Attention to Duty While on duty, all members/employees shall devote their time to performing their respective assignments.
 Members/employees shall not, while on-duty, engage in personal business or in any other activity that would cause them to be inattentive to duty.
-Members shall not sleep while on duty. - 4.
+Unless authorized by a supervisor or Commanding Officer, members/employees shall not sleep while on duty. - 4.
 Reporting for Duty Members/employees shall report for duty at the required time and place and shall be physically and mentally fit to perform their duties.
-Members shall remain at their assignment: - a. to take action in a serious matter. - b. unless properly relieved for personal necessity with a supervisor's permission. - c. until dismissed by responsible authority, i.e., attorneys, court liaison, 10B assignment, etc. - d. until relieved by another member or with a supervisor's approval.
+Members/employees shall remain at their assignment: - a. to take action in a serious matter. - b. unless properly relieved for personal necessity with a supervisor's permission. - c. until dismissed by responsible authority, i.e., attorneys, court liaison, 10B assignment, etc. - d. until relieved by another member or with a supervisor's approval.